Azerbaijan

 - Digital Presence

-- Azerbaijan has a growing digital presence, with active participation in social media and digital content creation.
+- Azerbaijan has a growing digital presence, with active participation in social media and online platforms to promote cultural heritage and modern achievements.

 - Globalization Effects

-- Globalization has brought economic opportunities and cultural exchanges, but also challenges in preserving traditional practices.
+- Globalization has brought increased cultural exchange and economic opportunities, but also challenges in preserving national identity and addressing socioeconomic disparities.

 - Urbanization Effects